analysiscenter/batchflow/doc/batch.md

         super().__init__()
         # process your data
 ```
-It is not so important if you are extremely carefull when calling batch generators and parallelizing actions, so you are absolutly sure that a batch cannot get unexpected arguments.
+It is not so important if you are extremely careful when calling batch generators and parallelizing actions, so you are absolutly sure that a batch cannot get unexpected arguments.
 But usually it is just easier to add `*args` and `*kwargs` and have a guarantee that your program will not break or hang up (as it most likely will do if you do batch prefetching with multiprocessing).

 ### Don't load data in the constructor